North Denmark in lockdown over mutated virus in mink farms

 In seven northern Danish municipalities with some 280,000 residents sport and cultural activities have been suspended, public transportation has been stopped and regional borders have been closed.
 Only people with so-called “critical functions” such as police and health officials and different authorities are being permitted to cross municipal boundaries.

 People in the region have been urged to to be tested.
-As of Saturday, restaurants must close, and school students from fifth grade and up will switch to remote learning Monday.
+As of Saturday, restaurants must close and school students from fifth grade and up will switch to remote learning Monday.

 “We must knock down completely this virus variant,” Health Minister Magnus Heunicke said Thursday, adding that the mutated virus had been found in 12 people.